zanata/eslint-config-zanata/README.md

 # eslint-config-zanata

-eslint configurations for linting of all Zanata's JavaScript code
+eslint configurations for linting of all Zanata's JavaScript code.

+These are all based on [JavaScript Standard Style](http://standardjs.com/).

 ## Usage